KrisztaT/Battleship/README.md

 * Destroyer (2)

 It is important to note that the ships can not overlap, can not hang off the map and they are hidden from the Player.
 After the map is built and ships are arranged on the map, the Player can start the discovery of the ships by shooting to a target.
-The application provides feedback (graphically on the map and via textual information below the map) about the result of the shot (i.e.: hit or miss or sinking ship).
-The game continues until all of the ships were discovered or the Player types exit.
+The application provides feedback (graphically on the map and via textual information below the map) about the result of the shot (i.e.: hit or miss or already shot).
+The game continues until all of the ships were discovered or the Player type 'x'.

 # Source control repository